tharindupradeep1/Retail_Management/README.md

-Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication with MongoDB
+Complete Guide to Node Authentication with MySQL

 Current version database is ported to MySQL